acpfog/linux-notes/freeipa_server_fedora.md

 ### Management through Web UI

 Open the link `https://freeipa.company.local/` in your browser.
 Log in with the user "admin" and the password you set by -a option.
-You can add a new account with login "username".
+You can add a new account with login "username" for instance.

 ### Make requests to the LDAP server